 - The food sector is the world’s biggest employer and the largest economic sector in many countries (SDG8).
 It also provides nutrition (SDG2) and income for the extremely poor (SDG10).

 Each of the 17 SDGs, including “Zero Hunger by 2030”, depends on a healthy planet with a stable climate and a well-functioning biosphere.
-Current developments, including the COVID-19 pandemic, have reversed years of progress in meeting these goals.
+And food, as the biggest emitter of greenhouse gases, has a pivotal role to play in achieving SDGs.